peterstark72/everysport/README.md

 ## Leagues

-Leagues on Everysport are identified with a League ID, that can be looked up at everysport.com site, or by using the ```leagues()``` query API.
+Leagues on Everysport are identified with a League ID, that can be looked up at everysport.com site, or by using the ```leagues``` query.

 Here are som League IDs for common leagues:

 ```
 #Football